Robot Arm : Phase 4 - It does stuff !

 Now that I've shown that the Arm can do something useful.
 I've reached the limits of the current hardware.

-To push this further, I need more powerfull motors, to handle the extra weight of a gripper and payload.
-The extra power is also needed to increase the degrees of freedom, as it would need to handle not only the weight of the new motors required, but also the increase in overall length of the arm.
+The extra power is also needed to increase the degrees of freedom, as it would need to handle not only the weight of the new motors required,

-Also this arm has been stuck on a table since the beginning.
 To be truly useful, it needs to be set on a mobile platform, which is a whole other project in itself.